Hammarn/1MB335/Lab7.md

 For this Session, we are going to use the files that we created in the previous one.
 Make sure you followed the instructions properly and that you have all the files located.

+**It's also a good idea to use the script you created in session 6 to change to one of the shorter names in your fastafile!**

 ### Step 1a:

 The first step is to do a Multiple Alignment.
 As our mitochondrial sequences are considerably bigger than the single gene ones, we will submit them as an independent job to Rackham, as we did in Session 5.
-However, today we are going to use the other method to submit a job using `sbatch`: a script.
+However, today we are going to use the other method to submit a job using `sbatch`:
+ **a script**.
 It should look like this:

 ```